Patchyst/Patchyst.github.io/_posts/2019-08-10-steamcipher.md

 ## What are Binary Numbers?
 So what is a Binary Number?
 Well, as I'm sure you've seen before, or guessed by the bi prefix, Binary consists of a 1 or 0, but what does that really *mean?*
 A computer, at the most basic level contains a series of on and off switches.
 1 representing *on* and 0 representing *off*.
-You could go a step further and assign binary numbers to a Boolean value True(1) or False(0).
+You could go a step further and assign binary numbers to a boolean value True(1) or False(0).
 Now lets convert a Binary number to our number system.
 Unlike the base 10 system Binary uses the base 2 system
 ![binary-conversion](/images/binaryconversion.jpg){:class="img-responsive"}